srct/go/README.md

 repository and is named go-cleanlinks.cron.
 Drop this in cron.hourly and change the paths so that they point to the virtualenv activate script and manage.py.

+### Note
+Link by Viktor Vorobyev from the Noun Project.